heggy231/jstinytest/Note.md

 	singleIndex = "1" // extracted the value of single ('solo') element
 	Note: Object.keys(array) // ["1"] just gets the assigned index in array Object.keys(array)[0] // "1" gets the value of single element

+	- Here is a hack to skip holes but extract the one value in array of one element with holes

+	var array = [,1]
+	    // If array has one element, return its value w/o callback if (Object.keys(array).length === 1) {
+      // get the index with assigned value which skips over holes
+      // Object.keys() returns array of assigned key names ["0"]
+      var singleIndex = Object.keys(array)[0]; // output: 1
+      // get the value of that extracted index var singleElement = array[singleIndex]; // array[1] = 1
+      return singleElement;
+    }
+	// output: 1

+# Test: It should exclude holes.
+FAILED Error: assertEquals() "NaN" != "6"
+since reduce array [, 1, 2, 3] has hole which is undefine.
+When adding undefine with number you get " NaN ". undefine + 1
+// output NaN